hashim222/gym-for-womens/README.md

    * ### Home Page
-     * I also stuck navigation on top of the page by using [position: sticky](https://www.w3schools.com/howto/howto_css_sticky_element.asp) which sticks elements where you want them to be.
+     * I also stick navigation on top of the page by using [position: sticky](https://www.w3schools.com/howto/howto_css_sticky_element.asp) which sticks elements where you want them to be.

      * When the user scrolls down the page, the navigation remains at the top of the page.
 This makes it easier for the user to get to the top of the page rather than scrolling at the top.
 This is done by simply clicking the home button or gym logo.